-- Or make risotto, either a simple one using only wild garlic or add some peas or asparagus.
+- Or make wild garlic risotto, either a simple one using only the herbs or add some peas or asparagus.
 Serve with chicken, salmon, or other fish.

-- I often use it for making flavorful loaves of bread as well, either simple bread or pull-apart bread.
+- I often use it for making flavorful loaves of wild garlic bread as well, either simple bread or pull-apart bread.

 - 125 g/ 4.4 oz wild garlic (Note 1)